Ingrown toenails can be fickle little things and are often very painful.

 Often as the nail digs itself deeper into the skin, a small lump may be seen on the edges of the nail.

-This occurs as the skin in not able to heal normally due to the constant ‘digging in’ caused by the nail, resulting in what’s called ‘hypergranulation tissue’.
+This occurs as the skin is not able to heal normally due to the constant ‘digging in’ caused by the nail, resulting in what’s called ‘hypergranulation tissue’.

 This tissue can overlap the nail and also cause pain.
 It is important to protect a painful ingrown nail until you consult a podiatrist to prevent it from getting worse.

-When it has been left to long or is a constant problem
+When an ingrown toenail has been left to long or is a constant problem

 When there is pain and infection, it makes it a little more tricky and we can use other treatment options.
 There is a procedure that can be performed called a partial nail avulsion procedure.
 It involves injecting a small amount of local anaesthetic into the toe in order to be able to remove the part of the nail that is ingrown without pain.

 Prior to this, you may be sent by your podiatrist to your GP in order to be prescribed antibiotics to treat any infection present.
 Infection can affect the ability of the local anaesthetic to work in order to make your toe go numb.
 Therefore you be required to visit your GP at before your procedure.

 It is important to note that once the local anaesthetic has kicked in, you may still be able to feel pressure, but will not feel pain.
 The toe is always checked before the procedure begins to make sure that it has gone completely numb.